MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

   frameborder="0"
 ></iframe>

-- The p-value is `0.0`, suggesting that there is no significant evidence to say the missingness of `'OUTAGE.DURATION'` depends on `'CAUSE.CATEGORY'`, so we reject the null hypothesis here.
+- The p-value is `0.0`, suggesting that there is no significant evidence to say the missingness of `'OUTAGE.DURATION'` depends on `'CAUSE.CATEGORY'`, so we reject the null hypothesis here at 5% significance level.

 #### Testing whether `'DEMAND.LOSS.MW'` is MAR that depends on `'CAUSE.CATEGORY'`
 - Null Hypothesis: Missingness of `'DEMAND.LOSS.MW'` does NOT depends on `'CAUSE.CATEGORY'`